-Lucosky Brookman LLP will render a legal opinion as to the validity of the shares of the common stock to be registered hereby.
+Lucosky Brookman LLP will render a legal opinion as to the validity of the securities registered hereby.
 Certain legal matters in connection with this offering will be passed upon for the underwriter by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.